NSW Community Relations

 - The Native Title Act applies to Partta Aboriginal Corporation Land (NT freehold title) as well as land under Pastoral Lease in the area.

-Emmerson Resources are party to nine separate agreements with the Central Land Council (four agreements covering Aboriginal Freehold Land, five agreements covering Pastoral Lease).
-These agreements detail the terms and conditions pertaining to Emmerson Resources' exploration access, activities and future mine development on these lands.
+Emmerson Resources are party to eight separate agreements with the Central Land Council (four agreements covering Aboriginal Freehold Land, five agreements covering Pastoral Lease).
+These agreements detail the terms and conditions pertaining to Emmerson Resources exploration access, activities and future mine development on the lands of the Warumungu people.

 Tennant Creek Areas covered by CLC Agreements